-Also in Top Shop The Gypsy Shrine had a pop up selling these fabulous face jewels.
+For girls who love a festival vibe how about these fabulous face jewels.
 Totally festival bling, also fun for teens and tweens who want to dress up for a party or, uhm… Instagram.
 Retailing at £10, they’re not for every day, but for a special occasion they’re definitely worth it.
 You can go for the full face look, or a teardrop at a time for a bit of dazzle, and to make them last a bit longer.
 They stick on really well (I can see this look being worn for an entire weekend!) and come off with your normal make-up remover.

 5. Mermaid sequin pillow cases

 Not to sleep on, obviously.
 To hug, look at, and play with.
 Never has there been a more mesmerising cushion than this sequin cover.
 Stroke it, and you get different effects.
 It doesn’t take long to work out that you can draw your initials on it.
-This one costs £7 in Primark.
+This one cost £7 in Primark.
 In fact, every time we visit Primark, my daughter wants to buy most of the homewares section, so I’d recommend getting pretty much all her birthday gifts there.
 They currently have a complete unicorn line, if it helps… (Buy mermaid sequin cushions on Amazon).

 6. Cool headphones

 Every girl wants a cool set of expensive headphones, so this may be your main purchase.
-Beats is the obvious designer set, but you can find mid-range headphones that are super cool, like these cat ear Axent Wear headphones with cat ears!
+Beats is the obvious designer set, but you can find mid-range headphones that are super cool, like these cat ear headphones.
 I actually want some of my own, but if I did that, they’d no longer be cool!

 If your 13 year old has enjoyed The Hunger Games, and Divergent series, she will probably love Cecelia Aherne’s new fiction for young adults.
 We both read Flawed recently, and can’t wait for the sequel to be published.
 She also loves The Uncommoners by Jennifer Bell, and Cherub, a 20 series long spy fiction by Robert Muchamore.